adrelanos/grub-default-live/README.md

 # grub live boot menu entry #

+Adds a grub live boot menu entry as first option.

+Existing grub boot entries stay unmodified.

 Allows booting the system in live mode.
 Meaning, no persistent modifications will be written to the disk.
 All changes stay in RAM.

-Adds a grub live boot menu entry.

-Existing grub boot entries stay unmodified.

 No claims are made with regard to anti forensics.
 ## How to install `grub-default-live` using apt-get ##